 At Participate Learning, we seek to grow and empower an international community of educators from around the world.
 We place teachers in schools from a wide range of experiences, nations, and cultures so that they may share their knowledge and personal perspectives with students.
-Our goal is to nurture global citizens by fostering curiosity and empathy in students to look beyond their local communities and make a positive impact.
+Our goal is to nurture global leaders by fostering curiosity and empathy in students to look beyond their local communities and make a positive impact.
 Global and cultural competence is the best way to prepare students to become active contributors to society, working together to create a peaceful and connected world.

-Staff members and students alike are very inquisitive about my background, and it is a pleasure to share my experiences about the world to inspire the next generation of global citizens.
+Staff members and students alike are very inquisitive about my background, and it is a pleasure to share my experiences about the world to inspire the next generation of global leaders.
 Overhearing conversations with children planning trips to places like Japan, Korea, and Colombia makes it all worthwhile.

 My students have taught me the value of communication, and I’m always adapting and developing how I communicate to help them be better organized and aware of tasks.
 I feel that children in the US consistently need to be engrossed in their learning, which can be a challenge – particularly with topics that aren’t traditionally geared toward that.
 This has helped me develop innovative strategies and lesson plans to ensure children enjoy their learning journeys.